taytayfujif/button-clicker-game/README.md

 # Basic Button Clicker Game

+Basic game to understand the role of functions and variables in JavaScript (Intro) - This code challenge is to show the basics of JavaScript and how to create a button which runs a function.
+This also includes working with variable manipulation, if conditions, and basic UI.
 Create the button clicker game of your dreams!
 Make it as addictive and as fun as possible! :D

 ## Set-up your files
 Please create the following files: